quii/learn-go-with-tests/structs/readme.md

 ./shapes_test.go:29:16: circle.Area undefined (type Circle has no field or method Area)
 ```

+> type Circle has no field or method Area

+I would like to reiterate how great the compiler is here.
+It is so important to take the time to slowly read the error messages you get, it will help you in the long run.

 ## Write the minimal amount of code for the test to run and check the failing test output

 Let's add some methods to our types